CSE: Teaching and Language Kick-Off (TALK)

 You'll be automatically registered by your department if you are required to attend.
 If you will be late or unable to attend, contact your department immediately.
 Students from departments outside the College of Science and Engineering may participate in CSE: TALK for a fee.
 For more information, contact Mary Jetter, CSE:TALK Coordinator.

 If I can't be here at the start of the program, should I just skip it?

 That's up to each department to decide.
 You can still gain a lot of valuable preparation for TA positions and get acclimated to the University of Minnesota even if you arrive late.
 However, the amount of the $400 stipend that the CSE Dean's office will reimburse to the department decreases with each missed day.
 The tentative 2018 reimbursement schedule is:

 To be eligible for the stipend, you must also successfully complete the pre-arrival online course.

 NOTE: Stipends may be subject to U.S. payroll taxes.
 These amounts may change for the 2018 session.

-- Each department handles this differently, so students should ask.
-Some departments pay students soon after they arrive.
-Others wait until the end of the program.
+Each department handles this differently, so check with your department.
+Some departments pay soon after arrival; others wait until the end of the program.
 Departments that pay students before August 18 need to recognize that they will be reimbursed by the CSE Dean's office based on first attendance and absences per the schedule above.
 In other words, departments may be reimbursed for less than they pay to students.

-- Yes.
-Students can apply for temporary housing through International Student and Scholar Services.
+Yes.
+You can apply for temporary housing through International Student and Scholar Services.